A French couple I know spent fourteen months renovating a riad in the medina.

 Most foreign buyers have never heard these terms before they start looking at riads.
 By the time they close a deal, they should understand them better than almost anything else about the purchase.

 The problem with Melkia is not that it’s fraudulent.
 The problem is that it can hide complications that a Titre Foncier would reveal immediately.
 Split inheritance among multiple heirs.
 Disputed boundaries.
-Claims from neighbors based on long use of a space.
+Claims from neighbors based on long use of a shared space.

 I’ve spoken to buyers who purchased a Melkia property, completed a full renovation, and only discovered years later that not all the heirs had signed off on the sale.
+In some inheritance disputes, absent heirs may still be able to challenge a sale long after a transaction appears complete.

 What to do: Always ask upfront whether the property has a Titre Foncier or operates under Melkia.
 If it’s Melkia, that doesn’t mean you shouldn’t buy it.
 But it means you need a full heir investigation before you sign anything.
 And ideally, you want to begin the conversion process to Titre Foncier before or during the transaction.